kriawastaken/as51019.com/content/posts/aspa-bird2.md

 +++
-title = "ASPA path validation in BIRD2 with Routinator and TypeScript" date = "2024-05-02T23:27:27Z" author = "Kjartan Hrafnkelsson" authorTwitter = "kjartanhr" #do not include @ cover = ""
+title = "ASPA path validation in BIRD2 with Routinator and TypeScript" date = "2024-05-02T23:27:27Z" author = "Kría Elínarbur" authorTwitter = "kriawastaken" #do not include @ cover = ""
 tags = ["routing security", "rpki", "aspa"] keywords = ["", ""]